+Continuing our example above, assume you are an information technology project manager who holds the Project Management Professional certification.
 Since LinkedIn only allows 120 letters and spaces, you need to choose your terms and structure the Headline very carefully.

-If you are an IT Project Manager, these are samples of what your Headline could look like, depending on what you actually do:
+These are samples of what your Headline could look like, depending on what you actually do:

-IT Project Manager, specializing in ecommerce and web app development, Project Management Professional (PMP) certified -- if accurate for you!
+IT Project Manager, specializing in ecommerce and web app development, Project Management Professional (PMP) certified -- IF accurate for you!

-IT Project Manager, certified Project Management Professional (PMP), secure ecommerce B2B / B2C transaction specialist -- if accurate for you!
+IT Project Manager, certified Project Management Professional (PMP), secure ecommerce B2B / B2C transaction specialist -- IF accurate for you!

-While you are constructing your Professional Headline, compare terms with Indeed's JobTrends to see which terms employers use most often in their job descriptions.Also include these terms n the body of your LinkedIn Profile, like your Summary, and the descriptions of jobs you have held, when appropriate.
+While you are constructing your Professional Headline, compare terms to see which are used most often by employers in their job descriptions.Also include these terms n the body of your LinkedIn profile, like your About, and the descriptions of jobs you have held, when appropriate.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.